davidjb/presentations/source/index.rst

 * 2008 IT honours graduate from JCU
 * Currently working for the JCU eResearch Centre
 * DevOps: Web development, system administration for research
-* Primarily with open source
+* Primarily with open source:

+  * Web frameworks
+  * Libraries and tools
+  * Servers & operating systems
+  * ...and more

 .. slide::